andypowe11/AWS-Lambda-Pingdom-cache/README.md

 More information about Pingdom is available from https://pingdom.com/.
 More information about the Pingdom API is at https://www.pingdom.com/resources/api.

+Edit the 4 variables at the top of the function to include your Pindom API credentials.
 By default, the DynamoDB table is called 'pingdom-cache'.

 The fields stored in the table are as follows: